 If you or your business has a cheque that needs clearing immediately, you have the option of paying a fee to bypass the normal three-day waiting period.
-There is a waiting period because a cheque basically acts like written instructions between two financial institutions, and the waiting period gives both institutions time to make sure the payment is made correctly.
+There's a waiting period because a cheque basically acts like written instructions between two financial institutions and the waiting period gives both institutions time to make sure the payment is made correctly.

 Lenders that provide cheque cashing services are essentially forwarding you the money, as they have no guarantee that the cheque will not be dishonoured.
 Cheques are dishonoured for a number of reasons, although a common one is that there are insufficient funds in the payer’s account.
 Cheque cashing providers will forward you the money for a fee, which is usually a percentage of the cheque amount, as they wait for the cheque to clear.
 All you have to do is provide 100 points of ID.